Queen's Royal Hussars

-The Queen's Royal Hussars (The Queen's Own and Royal Irish) (QRH) is a British armoured regiment.
-It was formed on 1 September 1993 from the amalgamation of the Queen's Own Hussars and the Queen's Royal Irish Hussars.
+The Queen's Royal Hussars (The Queen's Own and Royal Irish) (QRH) is the most senior armoured regiment in the British Army, equipped with Challenger 2 main battle tanks.
+The regiment was formed on 1 September 1993 from the amalgamation of the Queen's Own Hussars and the Queen's Royal Irish Hussars.
 The regiment and its antecedents have been awarded 172 Battle Honours and eight Victoria Crosses.
 The regiment was based in Sennelager, Germany, until 2019 when it was relocated to Tidworth Camp, England.
-It is the armoured regiment for 20th Armoured Brigade Combat Team.
+The Queen's Royal Hussars serves as the armoured regiment for the 20th Armoured Brigade Combat Team.

 History

 The Queen's Royal Hussars was formed in Fallingbostel on 1 September 1993 from the amalgamation of the Queen's Own Hussars and the Queen's Royal Irish Hussars.
 Home Headquarters was formed shortly thereafter at Regent's Park Barracks in London where it remains today.
 After the amalgamation, the regiment became the cavalry of the following areas: Northern Ireland, Warwickshire, Worcestershire, West Midlands, Surrey, and Sussex.
 For a short time the regiment maintained a regimental band formed by the amalgamation of the two former regiment's bands, designated as the Band of the Queen's Royal Hussars.
 However, following a reorganisation of the Army Music, the band was amalgamated with the Bands of the King's Royal Hussars and Light Dragoons to form the Band of the Hussars and Light Dragoons on 1 September 1994, part of the new Corps of Army Music.